hoshinohikari/stereo-target-detection-and-ranging/README.md

 A gadget that uses a stereo camera for target recognition and ranging, both working in sync and marked on the image.
 The combined work based on the two projects of [hoshinohikari/keras-yolo3-py2](https://github.com/hoshinohikari/keras-yolo3-py2) and [hoshinohikari/Double-target](https://github.com/hoshinohikari/Double-target)
 Nanchang Aviation University Graduation design work in 2019.
+Please read the contents of Some issues to know before using.

 ## Todo
-1. At present, stereo ranging uses SGBM in OpenCV, and object detection uses keras-yolo3.
+1. ~~At present, stereo ranging uses SGBM in OpenCV, and object detection uses keras-yolo3.~~ (completed)
 2. In the future, stereo matching may be replaced with PSMNet.
+3. Adjust convert to make it compatible with Python 3.7

 ## Progressing
 1. The distance measurement section is currently complete.

 ---